lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 <DL>
 <DT><I>Geometry violation of overlapping spheres</I>
 <DD>
 Overlapping spheres count some parts of space twice and others not at all.
-The unique augmentation of the full-potential code is constructed so that the sphere contributions vanish quadratically for radii approaching the MT radius.
+The full-potential code is has a unique augmentation, constructed so that the sphere contributions vanish quadratically for radii approaching the MT radius.
 Errors tend to be small until overlaps reach about 10% of the internuclear distance.
+It has been found empirically, however, that self-consistency proceeds more slowly when spheres overlap.

-In the ASA, the "combined correction" term partially undoes this error, but not completely.
+The ASA band code **lm**{: style="color: blue"}, has a "combined correction" term that partially undoes this error, but not completely.
+This term is only available to **lm**{: style="color: blue"}, not **lmgf**{: style="color: blue"}
+or **lmpg**{: style="color: blue"}.

 </DD>
 <DT><I>ASA Requirement for space-filling spheres</I>
 <DD>

-The ASA functional pretty much requires that the sum-of-sphere volumes equals the cell volume.
+The ASA functional requires that the sum-of-sphere volumes equals the cell volume.
 More precisely, the density is carried by the spheres (superposition of spherically symmetrical sphere densities).
+This crition mitigates directly against the preceding one.
+The more closely packed a system is the better suited the ASA.
+For open systems, you must add "empty spheres:" fictitious atoms of zero atomic number that enable space to be filled without too large a geometry violation.

 </DD>
 <DT><I>Large sphere radii assign more volume to augmented functions</I>